 A zero-turn mower can cost as much as a few thousand dollars, maybe even a bit more.
 It’s something that you have to think thoroughly about before the final purchase.
 Go through all the options and find the model that’s right for your yard’s needs.

 Fortunately for you, this buying guide will help you determine everything related to that.
-When you are looking to buy a ZTR, you will probably hear many differing opinions.
+When you are looking to buy the best zero turn mower, you will probably hear many differing opinions.

 The market is filled with many mowers with different options, and often choosing the right one for you can become a daunting task.